SlugBot/web/guide.md

 Like some other bots, SlugBot has an Economy module, letting users earn and trade currency in the form of SlugCoin.
 However, SlugBot's economy allows users to 'hack' other members, steal from them or plant malware on their accounts.
 The aim of the game is to earn as much SlugCoin as you can while also protecting your account from other members.

 ## The Basics
 Your account holds all of your Slug Economy data, including your bank balance, stats, info on your processes and marks, along with info on your detected security breaches.
-Use the `!slugs` command to view your account menu.
+Use the <span class="command-link" data-command="slugs"/> command to view your account menu.
 All accounts are protected by a **FIREWALL** that will prevent any tampering with your account. but that can be **BYPASS**ed given enough time.

 Your bank holds SlugCoin in two ways; **Current** and **Vault**. **Current** has infinite capacity but is more vulnerable to malware and theft. your **Vault** is much more secure but has limited capacity determined by your **POWER Lvl**.
-Use the `!vault` to transfer SC from your current to your vault.
+Use the <span class="command-link" data-command="vault"/> to transfer SC from your current to your vault.

 The easiest way to start earning is through Daily SlugCoin collection and passive SlugCoin earning.
-Once per day, you can use the `!daily` command to earn between 5000sc and 10,000sc.
+Once per day, you can use the <span class="command-link" data-command="daily"/> command to earn between 5000sc and 10,000sc.
 You will also earn a small amount every few minutes while you are active in the server.

-If you are feeling generous, you can give SC to others using the `!giveslugs <target> <amount>` command.
+If you are feeling generous, you can give SC to others using the <span class="command-link" data-command="giveslugs"/> command.

 ## Processes and Malware
 One of the best ways to make SC is to steal, either directly or through the effects of malware processes.
 First you'll want to **BYPASS** your target's **FIREWALL** using the `!bypass <target>` command.
 This will begin the **BYPASS** process which will take a certain amount of time determined by your BYPASSER level and their FIREWALL level.
 <div class="note">
 Most processes take time - be that BYPASSing, SCANning for processes, or planting processes of your own on someones account.
 The time a process takes is usually determined by your offensive stat and your target's defensive stat.
 Use the `!plant` command with no arguments to view a list of possible processes you can plant and their corresponding offensive stat and defensive stat.
 </div>
 Once you've **BYPASS**ed a user's **FIREWALL** you'll have access to their account.
 Use `!slugs <target>` command to open their account menu and view their info.
-You won't be able to take anything from their bank balance just yet - Their SC reserves are still protected by their bank **ENCRYPTION** which will need to be **CRACK**ed - a time consuming process (`!crack <target>`), but access to their account now lets you plant various processes on them.
+You won't be able to take anything from their bank balance just yet - Their SC reserves are still protected by their bank **ENCRYPTION** which will need to be **CRACK**ed - a time consuming process (`!crack <target>`), but access to their account now lets you plant various processes on them using the <span class="command-link" data-command="plant"/> command.

 ### SKIMMER
 ```!plant skimmer <target> <fraction to skim>```